 Please be advised that we reserve the right to alter student groupings at any point during the academic year.
 Decisions are always made to optimise student outcomes, both academic and social, and we encourage all students to embrace the opportunity to make acquaintances and forge friendships with all members of our school community.
 Coping with change is an attribute and should be recognised as a vehicle to build character and develop dispositions like resilience, in keeping with the Calthorpe Way philosophy.

 GCSE Option choices in Year 8

 This is the current options book giving GCSE choices being taken by Y9 students.
-It was offered to them as Y8 students in May 2022.

 For further information about curriculum provision please contact Reception or use the “Contact Us” form on the website.